 Internal Glass Flake Coating (Chemflake, Belzona etc)

-Suitable for higher pipe sizes & where Roto lining can not be carried out because of the weight limitation of pipe spool.
+Suitable for higher pipe sizes & where Roto lining can not be carried out because of the weight limitation of the pipe spool.

 Generally carried out inside a flanged pipe spool, for joining non-flanged pipe spools Thru-kote sleeves are used.